Yaşar University: Organization

 The graduate program consists of two graduate schools; the Graduate School of Social Sciences and Graduate School of Natural and Applied Sciences.
 The graduate schools have 22 different Master's and PHD programs.

 The vocational school offers nine associate degree programs.

 The Yaşar University School of Foreign Languages provides an English preparatory year for students needing to reach the language level for faculty.
 Other languages taught at the School of Foreign Languages include: Russian, Spanish, Italian, German, Japanese, French, and Portuguese.
 Yaşar University is the first in Turkey to have its language school accredited by the Commission on English Language Program Accreditation (CEA).

 Campus

 Selçuk Yaşar Campus

-Located in the Izmir district of Bornova, the Selçuk Yaşar Campus serves as the main campus for Yaşar University.
+Located in the İzmir district of Bornova, the Selçuk Yaşar Campus serves as the main campus for Yaşar University.